Identity of Speakers

 Summary

-The university’s actions drew strong backlash.
-MIT students and faculty organized rallies and circulated petitions demanding that Iyengar’s access be reinstated.
-On December 11, Cambridge City Council passed a resolution calling on MIT to reconsider the disciplinary measures, citing academic freedom and due process concerns.
-The MIT chapter of the American Association of University Professors (AAUP) also issued an open letter condemning the suspension and questioning the evidence and procedures used in the case.
+The university’s actions prompted sustained backlash.
+Students and faculty organized rallies and circulated petitions demanding reinstatement of Iyengar’s access.
+On December 11, 2024, the Cambridge City Council passed a resolution calling on MIT to reconsider the disciplinary measures, citing academic freedom and due process concerns.
+The MIT chapter of the American Association of University Professors also issued an open letter condemning the suspension and questioning the evidence and procedures used in the case.